nhohung/hackintosh_thinkpad_X230/README.md

-# Hackintosh High Sierra on Thinkpad X230
+# Hackintosh on Thinkpad X230

 I used to be a loyal Windows user until I got my first Macbook.
 The moment I got an extra SSD, I planned to install macOS on my Thinkpad X230.
 Tutorials are scattered around, some links no longer exist, some repositories uses different version of macOS from their description.
 So I decided to make this as a detailed reference for me.
 If you find it useful, I'm glad to help.

+This repo has 2 parts: High Sierra and Catalina.

 # Part 1.
 Install fresh High Sierra